dbbs-lab/cerebellar-models/configurations/mouse/README.md

 and `Jakab and Hámari, 1988`.

 ## Morphologies
+[TODO: Create readme in morphologies and link it here.]

 ## Placement
 Except for Purkinje cells (PC), every entity is supposed to be uniformly distributed in their own